luisfeliz79/AzureContrib/monitoring/windows-clients-ama/association/README.md

 - Reader access to the Data Collection Rule(s) to be associated

 - Monitored Objects Contributor role at the '/providers/Microsoft.Insights' scope.
 This requires a Global Administrator to assign.
-To configure this role assignment, see the [Root Admin access](#root-admin-access) section below.
+To configure this role assignment, see the [RBAC Setup](#rbac-setup) section below.

 The following tools are required:
 - Azure PowerShell